acbsp/bonafide.guru/en/contents.rst

 instructions and deviated from His teachings.

-His Divine Grace A. C. Bhaktivedanta Swami Prabhupada is an acharya-founder of International Society of Krishna Consciousnesses (ISKCON).
-Four months before his death Srila Prabhupada has written his Declaration of will and publishes directive from July 9 1977 (see "appendix"), where He states his last will very clearly.
+His Divine Grace A. C. Bhaktivedanta Swami Prabhupada is an acharya-founder of International Society for Krishna Consciousnesses (ISKCON).
+Four months before his death |SP| has written his Declaration of will and publishes directive from July 9 1977 (see "appendix"), where He states his last will very clearly.
 And will of acharya is a will of God.
-Also in his books Srila Prabhupada describes how ISKCON society is supposed to function after his departure and during the whole period of its existence.
-Srila Prabhupada states
+Also in his books |SP| describes how ISKCON society is supposed to function after his departure and during the whole period of its existence. |SP| states
 following:

 "In our `Krsna <http://caitanyacaritamrta.com/k/krsna>`__ consciousness